johnbarsigo/lazar-us/server/CODE_REVIEW.md

 - No check if `room_id` exists before assigning to occupancy  <!-- FIXED -->
 - National ID can be any string (no format validation) - <!-- CHECK ON THIS -->
 - Email stored but never validated with regex <!-- CHECK ON THIS -->
-- Rent amounts can be negative
+- Rent amounts can be negative <!-- FIXED -->

 **Recommendation**: